Normal generators for mapping class groups: Introduction

 \section{Introduction}

 Ever since Thurston brought it to prominence \cite{Thurston_construction}, the mapping class group of a surface has become a ubiquitous object in the study of geometry, topology, and dynamics in low-dimensional settings.
+He classified homeomorphisms of surfaces, a classification which divides mapping classes into three types: periodic, reducible, and pseudo-Anosov (\cite{Nielsen_classification}, \cite{Thurston_construction}).
+This classification, now called Nielsen--Thurston classification, provides a powerful and fundamental tool for understanding the dynamics of surface diffeomorphisms.
+His work \cite{Thurston_norm} also introduced the concept of Thurston norm on the homology of 3-manifolds, which has deep connections to surface theory and mapping class groups.

 Formally speaking, given a surface, the mapping class group is defined as the group of orientation preserving homeomorphisms, modulo the subgroup consisting of homeomorphisms isotopic to the identity.
-For a general background on the subject, see books of Farb and Margalit \cite{FM_primer} and of Minsky \cite{Minsky_book}.
+For a general background on the subject, see the books of Farb and Margalit \cite{FM_primer} and of Minsky \cite{Minsky_book}.

 For one thing, the quotient of the Teichm\"uller space by the mapping class group is the moduli space of algebraic curves.
 More precisely, let $S_g$ be the closed orientable connected surface of genus $g \geq 2$.
 The Teichm\"uller space $\mathcal{T}(S_g)$ is the space of all marked hyperbolic structures on $S_g$.
 Then the mapping class group $\Mod(S_g)$ acts properly discontinuously on $\mathcal{T}(S_g)$ by isometries and the quotient is the moduli space $\mathcal{M}_g$ of algebraic curves of genus $g$.
-In fact, since $\mathcal{T}(S_g)$ is simply connected, the Teichm\"uller space $\mathcal{T}(S_g)$ is the universal cover of the moduli space $\mathcal{M}_g$ and $\Mod(S_g)$ is the orbifold fundamental group of $\mathcal{M}_g$.
+In fact, since $\mathcal{T}(S_g)$ is simply connected, the Teichm\"uller space $\mathcal{T}(S_g)$ is the orbifold universal cover of the moduli space $\mathcal{M}_g$ and $\Mod(S_g)$ is the orbifold fundamental group of $\mathcal{M}_g$.

 Given that, understanding various subgroups of $\Mod(S_g)$ is related to understanding various covers of the moduli space.
 In particular, it would be interesting to study what normal subgroups of $\Mod(S_g)$ can exist, in order to understand regular covers of $\mathcal{M}_g$.